ChristianAlexa/DevConfig/zsh/README.md

 ## Setup ZSH

-Check if you have zsh already.
+Check if you have zsh already

 ```bash
 zsh --version